 9 Home Staging Tips from an Interior Decorator

-This front entrance is perfection.
-The bold color on the door, new lights and fresh flowers give the perfect first impression for any buyer visiting their home.
+Debbie’s front entrance is perfection.
+The bold color on the door, beautiful wreath, and fresh flowers give the perfect first impression for any buyer visiting their home.

-PRO TIP: Choose a few colors to carry throughout the house to give it a cohesive feel.
-You will notice the continuous use of the color blue and green throughout Debbie’s home.
+Debbie recommends choosing a few colors to carry throughout the house create cohesion.
+You will notice the continuous use of the colors blue and green throughout her home.

-The kitchen opens up into a huge family room with vaulted ceilings and exposed beams.
-The kitchen and family room both have a cool venetian plaster technique on the walls that give it subtle texture and a very custom (and expensive) look.
-Debbie also added the chandelier, hardwood floors and updated the fireplace with stone and a large reclaimed wood mantle.
+The kitchen opens into a huge family room with vaulted ceilings and exposed beams.
+The kitchen and family room both have a cool DIY Venetian plaster technique on the walls that give it subtle texture and a very custom (and expensive) look.
+I am hoping she will teach me this faux finish DIY sometime soon!
+The family room has been decluttered and staged to perfection.

 I’m slightly obsessed with that cowboy picture.